• Skip to primary navigation

 1. Wrap The Trees With Tissue Paper

-One of the easiest ways to prepare bottle brush trees for storage is to wrap each tree individually in a piece of tissue paper.
-The tissue paper helps to keep the tree bristles apart from the other trees in storage.
+One of the easiest ways to store bottle brush trees is to wrap each one individually in tissue paper.
+This keeps the bristles from tangling or pressing against other decorations, helping them maintain their shape.

-This is a great way to recycle all your old tissue paper from Christmas.
+This method works well for trees of all sizes.
+It's also a great way to recycle all your old tissue paper from Christmas.

 a pink bottle brush tree in wrapped in purple tissue paper